Bracketology: Predicting participants

 Using the NCAA basketball tournament selection process, the NET, and the seeding and balancing process, a "bracketologist" places teams in the tournament in the various regions (most commonly East, West, Midwest, and South however sometimes the region names are changed to reflect the host cities).
 Some bracketologists go as far as placing teams in which "pods" they will play in the first and second rounds.
 Generally, the lists also show the last four teams in and the first four teams out.
 However, these brackets change daily as conference tournaments continue and teams automatically qualify for the tournament.

-A bracketologist's credibility is judged on how many teams he predicts correctly being in the tournament and the average difference between the bracketologist's projected seed and the actual seed assigned by the NCAA Selection Committee.
+A bracketologist's credibility is judged on how many teams they predict correctly being in the tournament and the average difference between the bracketologist's projected seed and the actual seed assigned by the NCAA Selection Committee.
 The difference between projected matchups and the differences between the "pods" selected in the first and second rounds are less important.
+Typically, bracketologists measure their success by comparing their projected seed lists to other bracketologists, as can be seen on the bracket matrix.

 Predicting winners

 Various methods are used to predict the winners in a bracket.
 While some use math and statistics, others make selections based on team mascots or colors.
-President Barack Obama became famous for his bracket predictions.
+President Barack Obama famously made bracket predictions.
 After entering office, he presented his projected winners annually on ESPN in a segment called Barack-etology.
 However, in 2015 he was bested by his former political rival and 2012 presidential nominee, Mitt Romney, who ranked in the top 0.1 percent of entrants in ESPN's 2015 Tournament Challenge.
 Romney correctly predicted six of the "Elite Eight" teams, all of the "Final Four" teams, both teams in the championship game matchup, and that Duke would win the title.